sakoh/wordpress-test/README.md

 A .zip archive containing:

-- your Git working copy (this folder, after you've cloned it), including wordpress, plugins, and uploads.
+- your site's web root including wordpress, plugins, and uploads.
 - a .sql file of the database